techcommons/Tech-Scholars/README.md

   <a href="DESTINATION LINK" target="_blank"><b>STUDENT NAME</b> - WEBSITE TITLE</a>
 </li>
 ```
 The links to the Tech Scholars' websites can be found in [CodeHS](codehs.com) (My Courses -> Cohort -> Roster -> Student -> Final Project -> Copy URL).
-Edit the name of the cohort directly above the ```<div class="Webdeslist">``` element.
+You can edit the name of the cohort directly above the ```<div class="Webdeslist">``` element.

 ## Adding a Game Design Cohort
 The video demo for each game should be uploaded directly to the GitHub repository in the "gamedesign" directory or to an external video hosting platform (e.g., YouTube).
-The demos from the Summer 2024 cohort are currently hosted on Glitch, which seems to be shutting down in the near future, so these demos may need to be relocated to an alternate site.
+The demos from the Summer 2024 cohort are currently hosted on Glitch, which will be shutting down in the near future, so these demos may need to be relocated to an alternate site.
 You can edit the content for each game under the ```<div class="gamedesign">``` element (examples shown below) and the name of the cohort directly above it.
 ```
 <h5>GAME NAME</h5>
 <p>by STUDENT NAMES</p>